 - How long medical treatment will take for the victim

 - Whether the insurance representatives provide a fair settlement offer quickly

 The state of Florida also has a special set of laws related to personal injury protection claims.
 Personal injury protection (PIP) is an insurance policy held by the victim, and for any medical expenses, a victim will file with their own insurance first to receive damage awards for their claims.
-Florida Statute § 627.736 requires insurance companies to either pay or deny a PIP claim within 30 days.
+Florida Statutes §627.736 requires insurance companies to either pay or deny a PIP claim within 30 days.